mateuszkulapl/spectra-one/readme.txt

 * New: Simple, Modern, Divided block styling for navigation block.

 = 1.0.1 =
-* New: Simple block styling for navigation block.
 * New: Added shadow for header while sticky.
 * Update: Hide and show option preview in the editor.
 * Update: Transparent header option preview in the editor.